Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives.
-It does not mention prerequisites, such as needing a valid profile_id, or compare it to related tools like 'get_threat_profile' or 'get_collection_timeline_events' for context-specific usage.
+No explicit guidance on when to use this tool versus alternatives.
+It does not mention prerequisites, such as requiring a valid profile_id, nor does it provide any exclusions or usage context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.